 SHOP: What are you expecting in terms of business conditions in 2024?

-SHOP: This year has been a mixed bag for manufacturing.
-Heading into 2024 how would you describe the state of manufacturing?
+SHOP: Economics aside, manufacturing has faced a host of issues in 2023.
+Heading into 2024 how would you describe the state of the industry?

-SHOP: Your advice to our readers for 2024?
+SHOP: What’s your advice to our readers as they prepare for 2024?

 CERON: Look for collaboration.
 Look for the companies around you whose expertise you can leverage to take on bigger projects and technologies.
 Keep your ear to the ground for opportunities to improve the way you do business and interact with your customers, staff, and suppliers.
 The steps to advancement are not as big and scary as we used to think.
 Think small steps and keep moving forward and you will be fine.
 And use your associations and resources to stay up to speed on the pulse of what’s happening.